 GPs are a critical part of the safeguarding network.
 It is essential that any barriers to their effective engagement in safeguarding processes are actively addressed.
-This is particularly important in the context of under sexual activity and sexual exploitation, where GP's are likely to be a key point of contact for young people
+This is particularly important in the context of underage sexual activity and sexual exploitation, where GP's are likely to be a key point of contact for young people

-Questions Agency Response Actions RAG Constraints/Problems Target Date/Evidence Lead Person Desired Outcome Social Care & Education Review local and national data, SCRs and research.
+Questions Agency Response RAG Constraints/Problems Target Date/Evidence Lead Person Desired Outcome Social Care & Education Review local and national data, SCRs and research.
 G Ongoing Improved engagement is facilitated for GPs.

 7b.
 How will the Board explore the engagement of GPs in the safeguarding network?
 Social CSC managers and LSCB members to regularly attend GP Forum.
 CSC managers and LSCB members to regularly attend GP Forum.
-G Dates proposed for CS Head of Service to atte GP Forum Effective partnership with GPs lead to early identification of CSE; CSA and peer on peer abuse.
+G Dates proposed for Head of Service to a GP Forum Effective partnership with GPs lead to early identification of CSE; CSA and peer on peer abuse.
 Education Education are aware that schools often have important links with GPs and may therefore be in a position to provide further information on this concern through contact with safeguarding leads Schools to feedback on contact with GPs as part of their safeguarding audit.
 G Ongoing NL/AC Effective partnership with GPs lead to early identification of CSE; CSA and peer on peer abuse.
 7c.
 What are the options for addressing this issue?
-Page 19 Social Care & As suggested by GPs the following proposal are being explored by CSC and the CCG Children Social Care to consider changing case conference time/venue G To be progressed at GF Forum meeting YA/ AC/ NL Increase ability of GPs to manage their surgeries and attend CP conferences & CIN meetings.
-Q Explore other ways of engaging GPs in conferences/ CIN meeting e.g. telephone conferencing.
-G To be progressed at GF Forum meeting YA/ AC/ NL Increase ability of GPs to manage their surgeries and attend CP conferences & CIN meetings.
+Children's Social Care & Education As suggested by GPs the following proposal are being explored by CSC and the CCG Children Social Care to consider changing case conference time/venue G To be progressed at Forum meeting GP YA/ AC/ NL Increase ability of GPs to manage their surgeries and attend CP conferences & CIN meetings.
+Explore other ways of engaging GPs in conferences/ CIN meeting e.g. telephone conferencing.
+G To be progressed at Forum meeting GP YA/ AC/ NL Increase ability of GPs to manage their surgeries and attend CP conferences & CIN meetings.
 Holding some CIN meeting/ Case conference/ at GP practices.
-G To be progressed at GF Forum meeting YA/ AC/ NL Increase ability of GPs to manage their surgeries and attend CP conferences & CIN meetings.
+G To be progressed at Forum meeting GP YA/ AC/ NL Increase ability of GPs to manage their surgeries and attend CP conferences & CIN meetings.